ms/buildtogether.tech/git-team/index.md

 But what if Sami is working on some changes to homework 4 (which homework 5 builds on)?
 She could just make her changes and push, but that would lead to a lot of merge conflicts.
-Instead, almost everyone uses <span g="pull_request">pull requests</span> (PR).
-A PR is essentially a note saying, "Someone would like to merge branch A into branch B".
+Instead, almost everyone uses <span i="pull request;
+Git!pull request" g="pull_request">pull requests</span> (PR).
+A PR is
+essentially a note saying, "Someone would like to merge branch A into branch B".
 The PR does not contain the changes, but instead points at two particular branches.
 That way, the difference displayed is always up to date if either branch changes.

-But a PR can store more than just the source and destination branches: it can also store comments people have made about the proposed merge.
+But a PR can store more than just the source and destination branches: it can also store <span i="Git!pull request!comments">comments</span> people have made about the proposed merge.
 Users can comment on the PR as a whole, or on particular lines, and mark comments as out of date if the author of the PR updates the code that the comment is attached to.
 Complex changes can go through several rounds of review and revision before being merged, which makes PRs the review system we all wish journals actually had.

 To see this in action, suppose Sami wants to add their email address to `README.md`.
 They create a new branch and switch to it: